nico-liao0918/jamesresume-portfoliowebsite/README.md

 Instructions for Use
 The website is designed to be self-explanatory.
 Simply navigate through the sections to explore my portfolio, view my resume, or access my business information.

-The live site will be available on GitHub Pages (link will be provided once live).
+The live site will be available on GitHub Pages [James Resume and Portfolio Website](https://nico-liao0918.github.io/jamesresume-portfoliowebsite/).

 ## Contact Info and Credits
 For inquiries, please visit the website, where you can find my contact information.